-- All money raised goes to the Markham-Stouffville Hospital Foundation.
+- Money raised goes to the Markham-Stouffville Hospital Foundation.

 My name is Larry:

-- I am an Ontario Certified Teacher (OCT) and department head for a high school in Toronto.
+- I am an Ontario Certified Teacher (OCT) and department head (business, tech, computers) for a public high school in Toronto.

 - I graduated (HBA ’90) from the Ivey School of Business at Western University.